 The following Video Diary depicts a common type of abuse teens may experience in relationships – anger/emotional abuse.
 This is characterized by someone putting you down, making you feel bad about yourself, name calling, playing mind games, humiliation, making you feel guilty or making you think you are crazy.

 Natalie’s boyfriend Mike is mean, makes fun of her and calls her names.
 These are all red flags of an unhealthy relationship.
-View the video and read our peer advocate advice on addressing this situation after the jump.
+Watch the video and read our peer advocate advice on addressing this situation.

 Peer Advocate Advice:

-And it’s hard to know how to support a friend in the same situation, but remember that listening to your friend, believing them and refraining from badmouthing their crush will show you care.
+And it’s hard to know how to support a friend in the same situation, but remember that listening to your friend, believing them and refraining from badmouthing their partner will show you care.

 You can tell your friend that they should never be made to feel embarrassed, humiliated, or guilty by their partner.
 If you see a friend going through this, try mentioning it in a caring way.
 Let them know in a non-judgmental way that you are worried about them and that they can talk to you about what they are going through.